Cuba begins to turn on lights after Ian blacks out island

 Officials had set up 55 shelters and took steps to protect crops, especially tobacco.

-The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph (205 kph).
+The U.S. National Hurricane Center said Cuba suffered “significant wind and storm surge impacts” when the hurricane struck with top sustained winds of 125 mph.

-Ian was even stronger Wednesday as it approached the coast of Florida with top winds of 155 mph (250 kph), threatening to cause catastrophic damage there.
+Ian was even stronger Wednesday as it approached the coast of Florida with top winds of 155 mph, threatening to cause catastrophic damage there.

 In Cuba, local government station TelePinar reported heavy damage at the main hospital in Pinar del Rio city, tweeting photos of collapsed ceilings and downed trees.
 No deaths were reported.